SACAS went Global

 SACAS Ireland shall take any subsequent action needed to resolve the appeal.

-A complete investigation is conducted taking into consideration all objective evidence provided by the appellant as well as the requirements required by the applicable standard and normative references required according to which the appellant seeks certification.
+A complete investigation is conducted, taking into consideration all objective evidence provided by the appellant, as well as the requirements of the applicable standard and normative references, according to which the appellant seeks certification.

-This may require that the investigation team may have to access the premises of the appellant to obtain more objective evidence ensuring compliance with the required standard and normative reverences ensuring compliance.
+This may require the investigation team to access the appellant's premises to obtain more objective evidence, ensuring compliance with the required standards and normative references.

-A formal opening meeting will be held and the investigation during site visits will be in the form of audits gaining information based on objective evidence and continuous feedback to the appellant will be given ensuring they understand the process of the investigation and the whole process will be handled according to SACAS Ireland procedures.
-A formal feedback session at the end of the onsite activities will be given ensuring the appellant understands the process followed and the way forward.
+A formal opening meeting will be held, and the investigation during site visits will be in the form of audits, gaining information based on objective evidence, and continuous feedback to the appellant will be given, ensuring they understand the process of the investigation, and the whole process will be handled according to SACAS Ireland procedures.
+A formal feedback session will be held at the end of the on-site activities, ensuring the appellant understands the process followed and the way forward.

-Based on the outcome of the investigation team will make a decision on whether the original certification outcome was satisfactory and in line with the requirements of the required standard and normative references as well as the requirements of ISO/IEC 17021-1:2015, ISO/IEC 17065:2012, ISO 22003-1:2022, and INAB requirements.
+Based on the investigation's outcome, the team will determine whether the original certification outcome was satisfactory and in compliance with the requirements of the relevant standard and normative references, as well as the requirements of ISO/IEC 17021-1:2015, ISO/IEC 17065:2012, ISO 22003-1:2022, and the INAB requirements.

-A formal report will be forwarded to the approvals board for final verification and approval of the report and if corrective action is required from SACAS Ireland, a non-conformance will be opened, and these actions will be noted down on the non-conformance with the required corrective and preventive actions for future use as well.
+A formal report will be forwarded to the approvals board for final verification and approval.
+If corrective action is required from SACAS Ireland, a non-conformance will be opened, and these actions will be documented on the non-conformance, including the required corrective and preventive actions for future use.
 The non-conformance will also be recorded in the non-conformance register.

-A formal final report will be given to the appellant in writing and verbally at a formal meeting with the appellant ensuring they understand the outcome of the investigation with objective evidence.
+A formal final report will be provided to the appellant in writing and verbally at a meeting, ensuring they understand the outcome of the investigation based on objective evidence.

-If the appellant still appeals the outcome the final report will be forwarded to the Impartiality Committee which will review the appeal again and give their opinion based on the objective evidence and will also notify the certification authorities INAB on the outcome of their investigation in writing as well as to the appellant.
+If the appellant still appeals the outcome, the final report will be forwarded to the Impartiality Committee, which will review the appeal again and give its opinion based on the objective evidence, and will also notify the certification authorities, INAB, of the outcome of their investigation in writing, as well as to the appellant.

-If the appellant is still not satisfied a formal complaint will be logged with INAB to investigate the appeal to ensure compliance with requirements.
-Take note SACAS Ireland is not yet INAB accredited and is in process of obtaining INAB accreditation.
+If the appellant remains unsatisfied, a formal complaint will be logged with INAB to investigate the appeal and ensure compliance with the requirements.
+Please note that SACAS Ireland is not yet INAB accredited and is currently in the process of obtaining accreditation.

-If still not satisfied it will be referred to the dispute solution as per the signed agreement.
+If you are still not satisfied, it will be referred to the dispute resolution as per the signed agreement.

-All investigations will be done on SACAS Ireland expense if the outcome indicates that the audit team was not in line with the requirements of the required standard and normative references, but if found evidence that the appellant was responsible and did not comply with the required standard requirements or normative references they will be held responsible for all costs involved.
+All investigations will be done on SACAS Ireland's expense if the outcome indicates that the audit team was not in line with the requirements of the required standard and normative references, but if evidence indicates that the appellant was responsible and did not comply with the required standard requirements or normative references, they will be held responsible for all costs involved.

 1.6 Corrective Action or Service Improvement

-Long-term corrective action or preventative action or suggested service improvements, where identified by this procedure should be brought to the management review meeting for determination of the appropriate cause of action and future management preventing re-occurrence.
+Long-term corrective action, preventive action, or suggested service improvements, as identified by this procedure, should be presented at the management review meeting for determination of the appropriate course of action and future management to prevent recurrence.

 1.7 Management Reporting